LEADING OFF: Astros’ giveaways sure to grab Yanks’ attention

 There is no timeline yet for when the AL Central-leading White Sox expect to have Jiménez back in the lineup.
 When he returns, it’s likely he’ll see time at DH as well as the outfield.

 The 24-year-old Jiménez hit 31 home runs as a rookie in 2019 and batted .296 with 14 homers and 41 RBIs during the pandemic-shortened season.
-Despite a rash of injuries and a lack of power — they’re last in the AL with 86 home runs — the White Sox own the biggest division lead in the majors.
+Despite a rash of injuries and a lack of power — they’re next-to-last on the AL homer chart — the White Sox own the biggest division lead in the majors.

 MAKING HIS PITCH